-When it comes to transport the fluid, Piping and Pipeline are most frequent words used in Oil & Gas industries.
+When it comes to transport the fluid, Piping and Pipeline are the most frequent words used in Oil & Gas industries.
 Let us explore the similarity and differences between Piping and Pipeline.
-Piping and Pipeline both used to transport various liquids, gases and sometimes slurry and powder material.
+Piping and Pipeline both used to transport various liquids, gases, and sometimes slurry and powder material.

 Straight Vs Complex

 The pipeline is series of straight pipe welded together over a long distance.
 For example, the West-East Pipeline in China is 8,200 KMs longs.

 Piping is a complex network of pipe & fittings within the defined boundaries of the plant.

 The pipeline can run underground, aboveground, and underwater such as a subsea pipeline.
 Whereas Piping is mostly above ground with very few underground services.

 Another difference between Piping and Pipeline is that Pipelines are mostly large diameter that transport bulk liquid or gas from one place to other sometimes 1000s of miles in distance.
 Whereas Piping can be from ½” to 80” as per the plant design requirements that transfer fluid from one equipment to another within the plant boundary.